-$Q3: Some \ of \ the \ equity \ and \ real \ estate \ exposures \ are \ located \ in \ Non-EUR \ countries \ (e.g. \ S\&P500, of fice-building \ in \ London). \ Should \ currency \ risk \ also \ be \ incorporated \ in \ the \ reported \ results?$
+Q3: Some of the equity and real estate exposures are located in Non-EUR countries (e.g. S&P500, office-building in London).
+Should currency risk also be incorporated in the reported results?

-Answer: For RE and EQ for the MCRCS 2020 no FX has to be considered.
+Answer: For RE and EQ for the MCRCS 2022 no FX has to be considered, neither at single instrument level nor at benchmark portfolio level.
 E.g. for "Other-RE-EUR-COM-UK-NA-NA-NA" the description says "Commercial real-estate: large office building located in the center of London, UK.
 Completely leased on a long term basis, high rental income.
 No leveraging.
 Initial market value at reference date of study = 1 million EUR."
 Thus no FX to be considered.
 You could think of the FX risk being completely hedged.